-BDA Code of Ethics (v3 March 2020)
+BDA Code of Ethics and Conduct for Accreditation

 This Code sets out the principles, values and behaviour required to ensure professionalism, respect of others, integrity, competence and responsibility for own behaviour.
-It recognises that ethics relates to the control of power and that this is critical as much of the BDA's work involves influencing, advice and support with others who may not hold as much authority or power.
+It recognises that ethics relates to the control of power which can be misused and that this is critical as much of the BDA's work involves influencing, advice and support with others who may not hold as much authority or power.
 It is essential that trust is gained, the more vulnerable are protected and no abuse of power is permitted.
 Dyslexia is also an area within which there continues to be many deeply held opinions and convictions.
-The Code aims to ensure that the professional activities and statements of those recognised as competent by the BDA have due regard to, and are open about, such differences when dealing with clients
+The Code aims to ensure that the professional activities and statements of those recognised as competent by the BDA have due regard to, and are open about, such differences when dealing with clients.

 To comply with this Code, individuals offering professional services to clients, individuals, groups or organisations should: